Easements in English law: Prescription

 Such rights can be registered.
 The claimant must produce evidence, in a statement of truth or statutory declaration or a chain of such documents covering previous owners, of continuous use as of right, by or on behalf of and against the freehold owners, for a period of at least 20 years.
 The statement of truth or statutory declaration must set out in detail the use and enjoyment relied upon to substantiate the claim.
 The right claimed must be one that could have been lawfully granted.
 The Land Registry has form ST4, for a typical statement of truth related to prescriptive easements.

 "Even if the claimant produces this evidence, it does not mean an easement has necessarily been acquired.
 Where the claim is based on common law prescription [rather than statutory prescription], the owner of the burdened land may be able to establish that the right could not possibly have been exercised from 1189 onwards.
 Where the claim is based on lost modern grant, the owner may be able to establish that nobody could have lawfully granted the easement.
 In these cases, there is no easement.

 Transfer of legal easements

 The benefit of a legal easement will pass to the next owner of that tenement without express words.
 This was the position of the common law and is now reflected in both sections 62 and 187 of the Law of Property Act 1925.
-If the dominant tenement is leased, even if only at equity, the benefit of the legal easement will still pass to the lesee and it will remain an easement at law albeit one enforceable by the lessee in equity only.
+If the dominant tenement is leased, even if only at equity, the benefit of the legal easement will still pass to the lessee and it will remain an easement at law albeit one enforceable by the lessee in equity only.